 We turn to our phones, tablets, computers, and other gadgets throughout the day, whether it’s for work, to connect with friends and family, help us answer questions, manage our schedules, or provide entertainment or distraction.
 It’s easy to get dependent on them, making it difficult to fully disconnect.
-“They make us feel like we’re in control of all the things we’re responsible for.
-But if you don’t take the time to connect with you, away from the technology that constantly keeps you plugged in, you’ll start to become estranged from yourself.
-You may forget what it feels like to truly relax, or what real silence is—and silence is a vital element in a thriving spiritual life.
-It helps us hear the ‘still, small voice’ inside.”
+They make us feel like we’re in control of all the things we’re responsible for.
+But if you don’t take the time to connect within, away from the technology that constantly keeps you plugged in, you’ll start to become estranged from yourself.
+You may forget what it feels like to truly relax, or what real silence is and why it’s a vital element in a thriving, spiritually connected life.
+It helps us hear the “still, small voice” inside.

 Focus More on You

 Because we’re always tuned in to emails, text messages, calendars, and more, most of us don’t take the time to turn our attention inward and think about what we really need.
 Your time spent inside the majesty of the Redwood Forest brings you an immediate sense of peace that allows you to easily free yourself from distractions.
 This gives room to check in with yourself and observe how you’re feeling physically and emotionally.

 Our Spiritual Wellness Providers at Woodside serve as guides, sharing ancient and evidence-based insights that deepen your understanding to see your whole, full self.
 “We help you to cultivate practices that lift the veils, dissolve the masks, and create space within for the feelings of forgiveness, compassion, and loving-kindness that are so often blocked,” says Jeanne-Marie.